THIS RECIPE IS VERSATILE, NUTRIENT-DENSE, AND FULL OF FLAVOR.

-- Heat your coconut oil in a large soup pot or dutch oven and add your onion, celery, carrots, and garlic and sauté on a medium flame for 5-7 minutes.
+- Heat your coconut oil in a large soup pot or dutch oven and add your onion, celery, carrots, and garlic.
+Sauté on a medium flame for 5-7 minutes.

 - Add the sweet potato, turmeric, coconut aminos, ginger, along with half your broth/stock.
-Stir and cover over medium/low heat to allow the sweet potatoes to soften, about 7-10 minutes.
+Give everything a good stir and cover.
+Let cook over medium/low heat to allow the sweet potatoes to soften, about 7-10 minutes.

-- Add the remaining broth/stock and coconut milk, and stir until combined.
+- Next, add the remaining broth/stock and coconut milk, season with salt & pepper, and stir to combine.

-- Add your shredded chicken or washed legumes of choice and season well with your salt & pepper. let simmer on low for 10-15 minutes.
+- Add your shredded chicken or washed chickpeas. let everything simmer on low for 10-15 minutes.

-- Taste and adjust salt, garnish with fresh herbs, chili flakes, or avocado.
+- Taste and adjust any seasoning.
+Garnish with fresh herbs, chili flakes, or avocado.